ark-sys/scalehub/README.md

 At runtime, a Python script is loaded in the container, which allows reserving and provisioning nodes on Grid5000.

 Options:
-  build             Build the Docker image generate          Generate Docker secret with credentials create            Create the Docker container restart           Restart the Docker container shell             Spawn an interactive shell in the container push <registry>   Push the Docker image to a private registry
+  generate          Generate Docker secret with credentials create            Create the Docker container remove            Remove the Docker container restart           Restart the Docker container shell             Spawn an interactive shell in the container push <registry>   Push the Docker image to a private registry